 Let’s jump (pun intended) through the various types of baby jumpers, as well as best safety practices, and highlight some of our parent-recommended picks.

-For the record, even though they perform similar jobs (keeping your little one occupied and you hands-free) they’re not the same.
+For the record, even though they perform similar jobs (keeping your little one occupied and you hands-free), they’re not the same.

-So, let’s break down the different categories and discuss when it’s safe for baby to use them.
+So let’s break down the different categories and discuss when it’s safe for baby to use them.

-Baby bouncers, swings, and rockers
+Baby bouncers, rockers, and swings (oh my!)

 A baby bouncer or rocker is a stationary seat that’s low to the ground and moves your baby to soothe them.

-In contrast to all of the above, a jumper is only safe when your baby can fully hold their head up unassisted — this is usually around 6 months old.
+In contrast to all of the above, a jumper is only safe when your baby can fully hold their head up unassisted.
+This is usually around 6 months old.

-Jumpers are great but they’re not entirely without risks.
+Jumpers are great, but they’re not entirely without risks.